ricardojoserf/TrickDump/README.md

 # TrickDump - Crystal port

-This branch implements the same functionality as the main branch using Crystal lang.
+This branch implements the same functionality as the main branch using the Crystal programming language.
+You can run the programs separately and get 3 JSON files and 1 ZIP file:

 ```
 lock.exe  [-j JSON_NAME ] [-r]